-First, regarding the problem of an isolated, persistent nearly monochromatic noise source, the grey box in Figure 7a highlights the noise peak at 26 sec period as observed at the station HRV on a northern summer day.
+First, regarding the problem of an isolated, persistent nearly monochromatic noise source, the grey box in Fig. 7(a) highlights the noise peak at 26 s period as observed at the station HRV on a northern summer day.
 As documented by Holcomb (1998), this signal is seasonal, being much stronger in the northern summer than in the winter.
-Figure 8a shows a 12-month cross-correlation between GSN stations ANMO and CCM in which spectral normalization has not been applied.
-The 26 sec resonance appears with a broad envelope in the time domain and corrupts the cross-correlation at positive correlation lag.
-Shapiro et al. (2006) used the apparent arrival time of the 26 sec signal observed at stations in North America, Europe, Africa, and Asia to locate the source in the Gulf of Guinea.
-The amplitude spectrum of this cross-correlation displays the prominent peak at ~26 sec period (~0.038 Hz) as seen in Figure 8b.
-In contrast, Figures 8c and 8d show the cross-correlation and its amplitude spectrum where spectral normalization has been applied.
-The affect of the 26 sec resonance is greatly reduced.
-Shapiro et at.
-(2006) recommend eradicating this problem by applying a narrow band reject filter centered around 26 sec period.
-Figures 8e and 8f show the effect of this filter.
-The cross-correlation is largely unchanged.
-In many cases, therefore, the more gentle approach of spectral whitening is sufficient to eliminate the 26 sec problem from the cross-correlations.
-The band-reject filter also creates problems for automated dispersion measurement in a later stage of processing, so spectral whitening is preferable if it suffices to ameliorate the effect of the 26 sec microseism.
+Fig. 8(a) shows a 12-month cross-correlation between GSN stations ANMO and CCM in which spectral normalization has not been applied.
+The 26 s resonance appears as a broad envelope in the time domain and corrupts the cross-correlation at positive correlation lag.
+Shapiro et al. (2006) used the apparent arrival time of the 26 s signal observed at stations in North America, Europe,

+© 2007 The Authors, GJI Journal compilation © 2007 RAS Africa and Asia to locate the source in the Gulf of Guinea.
+The amplitude spectrum of this cross-correlation displays the prominent peak at $\sim 26$ s period ( $\sim 0.038$ Hz) as seen in Fig. 8(b).
+In contrast, Figs 8(c) and (d) show the cross-correlation and its amplitude spectrum where spectral normalization has been applied.
+The effect of the 26 s resonance is greatly reduced.
+Shapiro et al. (2006) recommend eradicating this problem by applying a narrow band reject filter centred around 26 s period.
+Figs 8(e) and (f) show the effect of this filter.
+The cross-correlation is largely unchanged compared to spectral whitening.
+In many cases, therefore, the more gentle approach of spectral whitening is sufficient to eliminate the 26 s problem from the cross-correlations.
+The band-reject filter also creates problems for automated dispersion measurement in a later stage of process-ing, so spectral whitening is preferable if it suffices to ameliorate the effect of the 26 s microseism.